 The official website

 If the Census Bureau tried to call every U.S. household and take their census data over the phone, we would be ready for the 2030 census before they were finished.
-They will not call you and request your information, no matter what your caller ID says.
+They will not call you and request your information unless you do not respond to their initial mailings.
 They will also not email you a link to complete it online, so never click a link in an email unless you are expecting it.
-If you get a call, it is a census scam.
+If you get a call, be cautious.